sib-swiss/SchoolRNA2020/projects.md

 <br/>

-Since each of the 4 group themes have completely different softwares, please follow in instructions specific to each one:
+Since each of the 4 group themes have completely different software, please follow in instructions specific to each one:

 ## RNA-seq hands-on (Day 1)
 ***